Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 You can find all the ingredients to make this Indian green chilli pickle at an Indian grocery store.

 Green Chillies – You can use any variety of fresh green chillies to make this pickle.
 I like medium-hot Indian chilies.
-You can also use red chili peppers, jalapeno peppers, serrano peppers, etc. Keep in mind that the chilies lose some heat once they are pickled.
+You can also use red chili peppers, jalapeno peppers, serrano peppers, and other similar peppers.
+Keep in mind that the chilies lose some heat once they are pickled.

-Mustard Oil – Traditional North Indian-style pickles are made in mustard oil, which gives them a peculiar taste.
-But if mustard oil is not easily available, you can also use olive oil, sunflower oil, vegetable oil, sesame oil, or peanut oil.
+Mustard Oil – Traditional North Indian-style pickles are made with mustard oil, which lends them a distinctive flavor.
+However, if mustard oil is not readily available, you can also use olive oil, sunflower oil, vegetable oil, sesame oil, or peanut oil as alternatives.

 Spices – You will need brown mustard seeds, salt, and turmeric powder to make this mirchi ka achar recipe.